Beyond the Lascar Group: Local logic

 \prf We have the natural homomorphism $G \to \CG(P)$, by restriction and then going to the quotient.
 It is clearly continuous, when $\CG(P)$ is endowed with the topology described above, with respect to the action of $G$ on $P$.
 The kernel is compact, indeed with $n$ as in the proof of \propref{2.5}, for any $a \in P$, the kernel is contained in $G(a,n)$.
 It follows that $\CG(P)$ is locally compact, and (regardless of $P$) differs by a compact isogeny from $\CG$.
-When ${\L}$ is countable, the proof of \cite{patterns} 3.24 shows that $\CG(P)$ is second countable. (using $\si$-compactness via $G = \union_{n \in \Nn} G(a,n)$ in place of compactness; note that Lemma C.4 remains valid when $\ft_1$ is $\si$-compact, and $X \times Y$ is $\ft_2$-compact for $\ft_1$-compact $X,Y$, as it the case here.) \eprf \begin{question} Is there an example of $Aut(P)/\fg_P \neq 0$? \end{question}
+When ${\L}$ is countable, the proof of \cite{patterns} 3.24 shows that $\CG(P)$ is second countable. (using $\si$-compactness via $G = \union_{n \in \Nn} G(a,n)$ in place of compactness; note that Lemma C.4 remains valid when $\ft_1$ is $\si$-compact, and $X \times Y$ is $\ft_2$-compact for $\ft_1$-compact $X,Y$, as it the case here.) \eprf